wwood/extern/README.md

     raise CalledProcessError(retcode, cmd, output=output)
 subprocess.CalledProcessError: Command '['bash', '-c', 'cat /not_a_file']' returned non-zero exit status 1
 ```
-The useful thing is that `RunM` collects STDERR and only reports it when there is a non-zero exit status, discarding it otherwise.
+The useful thing is that `Extern` collects STDERR and only reports it when there is a non-zero exit status, discarding it otherwise.

 **IMPORTANT**: use of this library with untrusted strings presents a security risk in the same way as [little bobby tables](http://xkcd.com/327/), and [shell=True](https://docs.python.org/2/library/subprocess.html#frequently-used-arguments) in `subprocess`.